BallaValentin/Home-Rental-App/README.md

-# Home Rent Application
+# Home Rental App

-The **Home Rent Application** is a full-stack project that allows users to advertise and rent houses.
+The **Home Rental App** is a full-stack project that allows users to advertise and rent houses.
 Users can create property listings, browse available homes, and send messages to each other through the platform.

 ## Features